jeffhuang4704/vulasset/asset-pagination.md

 Refer to the detailed fields and their corresponding values in the following raw data section.

-If the user opts for a different column sorting, we can incorporate this change within the current query session by adding the "orderbyColumn" and "orderby" URL parameters, eliminating the need to create a new query session and thereby enhancing performance.
+If the user opts for a different column sorting, we can incorporate this change within the current query session by adding the `orderbyColumn` and `orderby` URL parameters, eliminating the need to create a new query session and thereby enhancing performance.

 **Request**